 Mao Jian Green Tea & Berkswell

 Mao Jian refers to “fur tip”, and this spring crop from the Hunan province in China produces an exquisitely delicate, silky and refreshing green tea, which cuts through the high fat content of cheese well.
-We paired it with Berkswell – a raw sheep’s-milk cheese made in the West Midlands and our Original sourdough crispbreads.
+We paired it with Berkswel.
+A raw sheep’s-milk cheese made in the West Midlands and our Original sourdough crispbreads.
 The tea echoes its savoury notes and brings out the cheese’s mellow sweetness.

 Learn how to brew the perfect cup of Mao Jian.

 Earl Grey & Soft Goat’s Cheese

 Teasup’s Earl Grey combines black tea from the Glendale Estate in South India with a premium, natural bergamot essential oil.
 It is best enjoyed without milk and is pretty versatile when it comes to cheese pairing.
 We enjoyed it with a soft goat’s cheese, the lemony notes of which echoed the bergamot in the tea nicely, and our Charcoal & Rye sourdough crispbreads.